zavolanlab/mirflowz/README.md

 #### Run test workflows via Slurm

-Execute the following command to run the test workflows on a Slurm-managed high-performance computing (HPC) cluster:
+Execute the following command to run the test workflow on a Slurm-managed high-performance computing (HPC) cluster:

 ```bash